Ozone: Ozone cracking

 Ozone gas attacks any polymer possessing olefinic or double bonds within its chain structure, such as natural rubber, nitrile rubber, and styrene-butadiene rubber.
 Products made using these polymers are especially susceptible to attack, which causes cracks to grow longer and deeper with time, the rate of crack growth depending on the load carried by the rubber component and the concentration of ozone in the atmosphere.
 Such materials can be protected by adding antiozonants, such as waxes, which bond to the surface to create a protective film or blend with the material and provide long term protection.
-Ozone cracking used to be a serious problem in car tires, for example, but it is not an issue with modern tires.
-On the other hand, many critical products, like gaskets and O-rings, may be attacked by ozone produced within compressed air systems.
+Ozone cracking used to be a serious problem in car tyres, for example, but it is not an issue with modern tyres.
+On the other hand, many critical products, like gaskets and O-rings, may be attacked by ozone produced within compressed-air systems.
 Fuel lines made of reinforced rubber are also susceptible to attack, especially within the engine compartment, where some ozone is produced by electrical components.
 Storing rubber products in close proximity to a DC electric motor can accelerate ozone cracking.
 The commutator of the motor generates sparks which in turn produce ozone.